nanomsg/nng/docs/ref/migrate/nng1.md

 # Migrating from NNG 1.x

-There are some incompatibities from NNG 1.x.
+There are some incompatibities from NNG 1.x, and applications must make certain changes for NNG 2.0.
-This guide should help in migrating applications to use NNG 2.0.
+This guide should help with this migration.

 ## Nanomsg Compatibility